Highrise alternative investment skyscraper

 EIS capital gains tax relief offers investors the opportunity to generate considerable tax-free growth over time by making any gains realised on the value of EIS shares 100% CGT-free at the point of disposal (a relief shared by its sister scheme, the Seed Enterprise Investment Scheme).

-Negating the usual UK CGT liability of 10% for basic rate taxpayers (or 18% for property sales) and 20% for higher/additional rate taxpayers (or 28% for property sales) due upon the point of the disposal, EIS CGT exemption can act as a powerful advantage for maximising returns when compared to many traditional equity routes.
+Negating the usual UK CGT liability of 18% for basic rate taxpayers and 24% for higher/additional rate taxpayers due upon the point of disposal, EIS CGT exemption can act as a powerful advantage for maximising returns when compared to many traditional equity routes.

-For example: should an investor pledge £50,000 in an EIS investment opportunity, and their shares be valued at £150,000 upon the point of disposal, the £100,000 gain (that would usually be liable to a £20,000 deduction) will be completely capital gains tax free.
+Should an investor pledge £50,000 in an EIS investment opportunity, and their shares be valued at £150,000 upon the point of disposal, the £100,000 gain (that would usually be liable to a £20,000 deduction) will be completely capital gains tax-free.

 In order to qualify for EIS capital gains tax exemption, shares must have been held for at least three years from either the date of issue or commencement of trading (whichever is later), and the company must remain EIS-eligible for at least that three year period.